-One of the key innovations in Statecharts [16] is the introduction of concurrency ("and states"), as well as hierarchy, to state machine models.
-There exist several variants of Statecharts, which differ in the precise timing and concurrency models and other aspects such as possible reaction to signal absence; von der Beeck [4] compares 21 dialects, and since then numerous other variants have been developed, such as Simulink/Stateflow and UML Statecharts.
-We here generally presume a "fully synchronous" semantics of Statecharts, as embodied in SyncCharts [1], also called Safe State Machines (SSMs) [2], and use the SyncChart graphical syntax.
+One of the key innovations in Statecharts [19] is the introduction of concurrency ("and states"), as well as hierarchy, to state machine models.
+There exist several variants of Statecharts, which differ in the precise timing and concurrency models and other aspects such as possible reaction to signal absence; von der Beeck [5] compares 21 dialects, and since then numerous other variants have been developed, such as Simulink/Stateflow and UML Statecharts.
+We here generally presume a "fully synchronous" semantics of Statecharts, as embodied in SyncCharts [2], also called Safe State Machines (SSMs) [3], and use the SyncChart graphical syntax.
 However, for the case study discussed here, other semantics such as Harel's original semantics or the Stateflow semantics produce equivalent results.

-Statecharts can be viewed as a hierarchical combination of a synchronous/reactive (SR) concurrent model of computation (MoC) [5] and a state machine model.
+Statecharts can be viewed as a hierarchical combination of a synchronous/reactive (SR) concurrent model of computation (MoC) [6] and a state machine model.
 This is a form of hierarchical multimodeling.
-This idea has been generalized, showing that other concurrent MoCs can be usefully combined with state machines [12].
-That work followed on Ptolemy Classic [8], which provided a software architecture supporting a general form of hierarchical multimodeling.
-In [8], Buck et al. showed how to apply hierarchical multimodeling in applications that combined networking and signal processing.
-Hierarchical multimodeling has also been elaborated in ForSyDe [18], SPEX [24], and ModHelX [15].
-A non-hierarchical approach to multimodeling is provided by Metropolis [13] and Colif [9].
+This idea has been generalized, showing that other concurrent MoCs can be usefully combined with state machines [15].
+That work followed on Ptolemy Classic [9], which provided a software architecture supporting a general form of hierarchical multimodeling.
+In [9], Buck et al. showed how to apply hierarchical multimodeling in applications that combined networking and signal processing.
+Hierarchical multimodeling has also been elaborated in ForSyDe [22], SPEX [28], and ModHelX [18].
+A non-hierarchical approach to multimodeling is provided by Metropolis [16] and Colif [10].
 This approach does not segregate distinct models of computation hierarchically.

-Ptolemy Classic [8] also illustrated multi-view modeling applied to hardware/software codesign.
+Ptolemy Classic [9] also illustrated multi-view modeling applied to hardware/software codesign.
 One model specifies functionality and one specifies hardware architecture.
-This concept has been elaborated into a sophisticated methodology for hardware/software codesign called Y Charts [20], and has been developed into design tools like Metropolis [13].
-Multi-view modeling has also formed a centerpiece of model-integrated computing [27] and has been applied in a number of large-scale system designs [14].
+This concept has been elaborated into a sophisticated methodology for hardware/software codesign called Y Charts [24], and has been developed into design tools like Metropolis [16].
+Multi-view modeling has also formed a centerpiece of model-integrated computing [32] and has been applied in a number of large-scale system designs [17].
+Multi-view modeling in the sense of providing alternative views of the same system, e. g. dynamically created during a simulation, is investigated by the KIEL system [31].